XiaoxiangGuanGFZ/xHM/documents/Soil_process.md

 using a two-layer model.
 The thickness of the upper zone ($d_1$) is equal to the average rooting depth of the understory vegetation.
-The lower zone extends from $d_1$ to the averageo verstory rooting depth.
+The lower zone extends from $d_1$ to the average overstory rooting depth.
 The understory can only extract water from the upper zone, while the overstory can remove water from both zones.
 Overstory transpiration from each soil zone is calculated using(7), then